Infineon/arduino-pas-co2-sensor/README.md

 ### Getting started

-Find a getting started tutorial based on the XENSIV™ PAS CO2 Shield2Go and the XMC 2Go eval board in this [link](https://arduino-pas-co2-sensor.readthedocs.io/en/latest/getting-started.html).
+Find a getting started tutorial based on the XENSIV™ PAS CO2 Shield2Go and the XMC eval boards in this [link](https://arduino-pas-co2-sensor.readthedocs.io/en/latest/getting-started.html).

 ### Library installation